Published

 Do you love tequila so much you want to be considered an official tequila taster?
 Professional tequila tasters are known as “catadores” and take their roles seriously in tequila tastings and ratings.
 However, we also understand the love of tequila, so we made merch that brings tequila lovers together.
 Wear that Curamia Tequila love with pride!

 If you’re ready for your very own tequila tasting, stock up on Curamia’s tequila to try 100% authentic, additive-free, smooth Mexican tequila.
-With three different expressions (and one coming soon!), you’re bound to find one (or more) you love!
+With three different expressions, you’re bound to find one (or more) you love!
 Find Curamia at a store near you, or if you want to ship a few bottles right to your door, shop online.
 Cheers to your next tequila tasting!

 Recent News